ninjadev/nin/README.md

 ### Rendering to video
 1. `nin run`.
-1. Open nin in your browser, navigate to the frame you want to render from, and press r.
-This will start dumping single frames as numbered .PNGs in `bin/render/`  in your project folder.
+1. Open nin in your browser, navigate to the frame you want to render from, and press R. This will start dumping single frames as numbered .PNGs in `bin/render/`  in your project folder.
 1. Refresh etc every time WebGL crashes.
 1. When you have rendered all the frames: `nin render`.
 You need `avconv` installed for this.
 1. The demo is now available at `bin/render/render.mp4`.